 So, let’s keep is up.
 Here are nine ways you can get involved in your community to keep it safe.

 - Join the town watch (or start one) – Join in a town watch program (or get the community involved in one).
 Knowing the neighborhood’s trouble spots and keeping streets and homes well-lit can deter any possible burglaries.
-When criminals see a well-marked neighborhood with town watch signs, it makes them think twice before committing a crime.
+When criminals see a well-marked neighborhood with town watch and security system signs, it makes them think twice before committing a crime.
 Town watch programs have helped communities experience a 16 and 26 percent reduction in crime compared to areas not involved in a town watch.

-- Get to know your neighbors – Whether you are going on vacation or heading to work, knowing your neighbors provides and extra set of eyes on your house (and maybe an extra set of keys for emergencies).
+- Get to know your neighbors – Whether you are going on vacation or heading to work, knowing your neighbors provides and extra set of eyes on your house (and maybe an extra set of keys for emergency services).
 People care about those they know, so getting to know your neighbors and building relationships provides that layer of community and a sense of wanting to watch out for each other.

 - Educate kids about bullying – Educate kids on a safe way to help others.
 Encourage confidence in resolving problems peacefully and not through violence.
 Make it clear that you expect kids to take action if they see someone being hurt, or if they are hurt themselves.
 By leading by example, you can teach empathy rather than violence.

 - Initiate a buddy system – The buddy system is not just a system for kids.
 It’s less likely a criminal will approach two people instead of one vulnerable person.
 A buddy can be more than just a walking partner.
 Your buddy can also make sure that you have everything you need to be safe (from a trip to just that walk down the street).
-And, of course, a buddy can always be there to call for help in those times of emergency.
+And, of course, a buddy can always be there to call for help in those times of emergency services.

-- Share tips about security systems – If you, or someone you know, decides to install a security a system, be sure that information gets out into the neighborhood.
+- Share tips about security camera systems – If you, or someone you know, decides to install a security a system, be sure that information gets out into the neighborhood.
 There are a few reasons why this is beneficial.
 First, knowing that a particular community is equipped with alarm systems will help build a “secure” reputation for your community and hopefully thwart potential criminals from considering that community a target.
 Second, if a security system has proved to be beneficial for someone in the community, other members might want to look into a similar system and can do a price/capability comparison.
 Remember, there is strength in numbers so the greater number of community members equipped with security systems, the more secure the entire community will be in the end.